 Add a day

 Cross the Mackinac Bridge into the Upper Peninsula and admire the pristine water among the Les Cheneaux Islands, east of St. Ignace.

 The 36 islands are a haven for paddlers; Woods and Water Ecotours leads guided hiking, biking and kayaking trips out of Hessel.
 The tiny laid-back town is home of the first Chris-Craft dealership.
-See the polished wooden treasures during the annual show (August 8, 2015).
+See the polished wooden treasures during the annual summer show.

 More information: (888) 784-7328; michigan.org

 Grand Hotel For more than 125 years, the world-famous hotel has been recognized as the place to stay on Mackinac Island.
 It merits the splurge for its attention to detail, one-of-a-kind rooms, and lavish meals in the dining room, where jackets and ties are required for men and dresses, skirts or pantsuits are recommended for women (after 6:30 p.m.).

-Rates start at $289 per person per night (breakfast, lunch and five-course dinner included).
 One way to get the experience for less cash?
-Nonhotel guests can explore the grounds for $10 or enjoy the lunch buffet for $45.
+Nonhotel guests can explore the grounds for $10 or enjoy lunch or afternoon tea.
 (800) 334-7263; grandhotel.com

 The Mighty Mac Stretching 5 miles across the Straits of Mackinac, the Mackinac Bridge connects Michigan’s Upper and Lower peninsulas—and serves as a gateway to those two beautiful, different worlds.